mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

     ![](attachments/sap-cloud-platform/09-sap-env-3.png)

-An environment is created; with more than one environment it is possible to transport your application between environments (see section [6 Transport App Between Environments](#TransportApp)).
+An environment is created; with more than one environment it is possible to transport your application between environments (see section 6, [Transport App Between Environments](#TransportApp)).

 ![](attachments/sap-cloud-platform/10-sap-env-tap.png)